NOAH Compendium

 Use during pregnancy, lactation or lay

-The safety of the veterinary medicinal product has not been established during pregnancy and lactation (See section 4.3).
+The safety of the veterinary medicinal product has not been established during pregnancy and lactation.
+Do not use in pregnant or lactating animals.

 Interaction with other medicinal products and other forms of interaction

 Other NSAIDs, diuretics, anticoagulant, aminoglycoside antibiotics and substances with high protein binding may compete for binding and thus lead to toxic effects.
-Metacam must not be administered in conjunction with other NSAIDs or glucocorticosteroids.
+This veterinary medicinal product must not be administered in conjunction with other NSAIDs or glucocorticosteroids.
 Concurrent administration of potential nephrotoxic drugs should be avoided.

 Pharmaceutical precautions